-The best-fitting forecast model for property crime is an ARIMA(2,0,0) model that contains first-and second-order autoregressive terms in addition to the substantive covariates.
-For this reason, the property crime time series shown in Figure 2 begins in 1961.
-On average, the forecasted property crime rates diverge from the observed rates by 6.96% during the validation period.
-The largest divergence is in 2020, when the forecasted property crime rate is over 21% higher than the observed rate.
-The forecasts indicate steadily falling property crime rates through 2025.
+The best-fitting forecast model for property crime is an ARIMA(2,1,0) model that contains first- and second-order autoregressive terms in first differences in addition to the substantive covariates.
+None of the forecasted property crime rates diverge from the observed rates by more than 7.3% during the validation period, and the average divergence is 2.4%.
+The forecasts indicate rising property crime rates through 2026, with the largest increase in 2022 and smaller increases thereafter.